varmox/ygeonline/content/post/vcf52.md

 The new VCF 5.2 Update delivers quite a few interesting updates.
 This blog post covers expecially the updates and improvements for Tanzu.

-Part 1 covers new Feature within vSphere 8 Update 3.
+Part 1 covers new Feature within Tanzu on vSphere 8 Update 3.

 ## vSphere with Tanzu Update -> vSphere IaaS Control Plane